5. THE RIEDLIN COMPANIES (1919 - 1931)

 According to past accounts from William C. (Will) Schott, he believed the passing of Prohibition was wrong and contributed to many other problems, such as bootlegging and organized crime.
 However, he respected the laws and neither he, Lucia nor other family members made any attempts to produce beer or other alcoholic beverages illegally at the brewery, or to consort with anyone that did so.
 In fact, he had contempt for those that did.
 However, there were others connected with breweries and distilleries who greatly profited during the Prohibition years.
 While Will became involved with the Riedlin Company, he was also the General Manager of the Cincinnati Galvanizing Co. and was involved with other family firms, including the J.M.
 Schott & Sons Cooperage Co., Schott Brothers Realty and WFBE radio.
 Fortunately, Will, his family, and his brothers' families, had other businesses they could rely upon during Prohibition, and even during the Great Depression.
 Will and Lucia still enjoyed drinking alcoholic beverages.
 But rather than do so in an illicit night club or bar known as speakeasies, it appears they would mostly limit their alcoholic consumption at a private country club near their home, or during their winter vacations to Florida.
 At that time, it was rather easy for anyone there to obtain quality liquor from Cuba via the "Rum Runners," who often sold their liquor on the beach.
 The Schott family frequently enjoyed going to the beach and drinking from bottles covered with meshing.
 They liked Florida so much, they even had a home for short while on Miami Beach in the late 1920s where Will and Lucia spent the winters with their family and friends, and their sons attended school.
 However, that ended as the Great Depression deepened in the early 1930s.

 In summary, the Riedlin men that were most familiar with the brewery and the brewing business no longer remained just before Prohibition to navigate through the challenging times ahead.
 However, the Riedlin daughters (Mayme and Lucia) both married and had families with children as did Walter Riedlin before he passed away.
 (See The Riedlin Family.)
 As discussed, particularly the family of William Riedlin's daughter Lucia with William C. Schott, and other descendants, would become involved with the Bavarian Brewery.
-Prohibition was not the end of the brewery, as it was for most, and the legacy of William Riedlin would continue.
+Prohibition was not the end of this brewery, as it was for most, and the legacy of William Riedlin would continue.

 Batchelor, Bob, The Bourbon King